 The RAC was established according to the Academic and Clinical Affiliation Agreement (Affiliation Agreement) implemented in connection with the Novant-NHRMC Asset Purchase Agreement.
-Tasked with providing opportunities for collaborative research, the RAC is sponsoring an annual pilot award project to support clinical research in the defined region through a lens of access, value, and health equity.
+Tasked with providing opportunities for collaborative research, the RAC is sponsoring an annual pilot award project to support clinical research in the defined region through a lens of access, value, and universal access to optimal health and wellness.

-The RAC and its sub-committee, the Health Equity Research Advisory Council (HERAC) are focusing efforts on Promoting Health Equity in Research.
-Projects should promote research to understand and improve relevant community health challenges, such as health equity; social determinants of health; and disparities in maternal health, mental health, opioid addiction, cancer, heart disease, stroke, and COVID-19.
+The RAC and its sub-committee, the Health Access Research Advisory Committee (HARAC) are focusing efforts on Promoting Health Access through Research.
+Projects should promote research to understand and improve relevant health challenges related to access to primary care, specialty care, community health, and optimal wellbeing.
 Awards will provide up to \$50,000 in funding for a 12-month project period.

-If you are interested in applying and have questions, particularly about how to connect with a Novant Health or UNC collaborator, email Kiran Mccloskey at kmccloskey@novanthealth.org
+If you are interested in applying and have questions, particularly about how to connect with a Novant Health or UNC collaborator, email Natara Dulaney at Natara.Dulaney@novanthealth.org.

 Note: Cancer investigators are particularly encouraged to develop collaborative projects in response to these RFAs.
-Cancer investigators interested in the March 2024 deadline should complete this brief form (pdf) and email Crystal.Walker@unchealth.unc.edu.
+Cancer investigators interested in submitting a proposal should email Crystal.Walker@unchealth.unc.edu.